opstrace/opstrace/docs/references/cluster-configuration.md

     - ci
 ```

-The following sections list individual configuration parameters and aim to provide detailed specification for their purpose and meaning.
+The following sections list individual configuration parameters and aim to provide a detailed specification for their purpose and meaning.

 At a high level, there are two different types of parameters:

-* required ones (you have to set those for creating an Opstrace cluster)
+* required ones
 * optional ones (but please do not assume sane defaults yet :-))

 **Note:**  as of today, the cluster configuration cannot be updated at runtime.